Krishnavenu6/onlinebookstore/README.md

 2)connect mysql jar file.

-3)create data base simplechatapplicaton in mysql workbench.run data base in mysql
+3)create data base library in mysql workbench.run data base in mysql

 4)open java code in vscode or eclipse go to main application and run the program